Altinn/altinn-studio-docs/content/altinn-studio/designer/build-app/expressions/_index.en.md

    ![Choose a data source for the first element in the sub expression](3-choose-data-source.png)

-   _WARNING_: The given values provided when choosing `Application Settings` as the data source is not yet implemented.
+   _WARNING_: The given values provided when choosing `Application Settings` as the data source are not yet implemented.

 4. **Choose a value that you want the first element in your sub expression to have**